clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 **But is this really right?** A [lot](https://old.reddit.com/r/baldursgate/comments/svnyy5/this_is_why_i_let_my_gf_roll_my_stats_lol/hxhde5k/) of [people](https://old.reddit.com/r/baldursgate/comments/tak2m7/say_hello_to_my_archer_roll/) have [all](https://old.reddit.com/r/baldursgate/comments/rjnw22/less_than_a_minute_of_rolling_this_is_my_alltime/) rolled nineties in just a few hundred rolls.. was that just luck, or are higher numbers more likely than what this distribution says?

 Well, let's start with the obvious.
-We don't see rolls below $75$:
+We don't see rolls below $75$.
+The distribution is [truncated](https://en.wikipedia.org/wiki/Truncation_(statistics)).

 <div id="probhist2" style="width:600px;height:450px;"></div>